St. Failbhe is the patron saint of the parish of Killoe. His feast day is 31st July.

 The North Longford Flying Column fought in the War of Independence and was honoured in 2013 as part of the unveiling of a statue to General Sean Mac Eoin in Ballinalee by An Taoiseach Enda Kenny.
 The Killoe members of the North Longford Flying Column included Frank Gormley, Mick Gormley, Michael Reynolds, Jim Sheeran and Michael Heslin.

-The vast majority of Corn (Cairn) Hill, Longford’s highest peak, is within the parish of Killoe.
+Almost all of Corn (Cairn) Hill, Longford’s highest peak, is within the parish of Killoe (including the summit).
 On a clear day, vantage points in nine surrounding counties could once be identified from the summit.
 The RTE mast was erected in 1977 and went live in March 1978 – it is the most powerful transmitter in Ireland!

 Thomas Heslin, a native of Dernacross, served for 21 years as Bishop of Natchez, Mississippi.